-Why an evacuation plan and appointed team members are important?
+Why an evacuation plan and appointed team members are important

 The biggest danger in an emergency is when people panic.
 But how does one not panic when it is the most natural thing to do?
-During an emergency, what your staff need are trained and practised leaders.
+During an emergency, what your staff need are trained and practiced leaders.
 Most people want to get out of the building as quickly as possible; however, doing so increases the risk of injury and additional property damage.
-The staff need a calm, level-headed set of evacuation marshals or leaders who can coordinate essential tasks and oversee an orderly evacuation.
+The staff needs a calm, level-headed set of evacuation marshals or leaders who can coordinate essential tasks and oversee an orderly evacuation.

 The best emergency plans and procedures include employees in the planning process, specify what employees should do during an emergency, and ensure that the employees receive proper training for emergencies.
 When employees are included in your planning, encourage them to offer suggestions about potential hazards and worst-case scenarios.
 After developing the plan, review it with your employees to make sure everyone knows what to do before, during and after an emergency.
-As an employer you must send nominated employees on the following emergency response positions and training courses:
+As an employer you must send nominated employees to the following emergency response positions and training courses:

-- First Aid Level 1- First Aider
+- First Aid NQF Level 1- First Aider

 - Fire Fighting – Fire Warden